AVKrivenko/reqres-in-client/README.md

 Angular is used with  ReqRes.in API.
 ##Requirements
-Before starting the project, make sure that all packages are installed: npm install jwt-decode npm install -g @angular/cli
+Before starting the project, make sure that all packages are installed:

-##Setting up
+npm install -g @angular/cli

+npm install jwt-decode

   1. With Git Bash, clone this repository somewhere in your system with the following command: git clone https://github.com/AVKrivenko/reqres-in-client.git

   2.After the cloning process is finished, enter the repository's directory with: cd client

   npm run start